What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 - giving the assistance does not materially prejudice the interests of the target company or its shareholders, or the target’s ability to pay its creditors; or

-- it falls within section 260C of the Corporations Act.
+- the giving of the financial assistance falls within an exception in section 260C of the Corporations Act.

 Which governing law is customarily used on acquisitions?